 IFRS 9 will be effective for annual periods beginning on or after January 1, 2018.
-The Company does not anticipate early adoption of this standard and has not yet assessed its impact on the financial statements.
+The Company will not enact early adoption of this standard.
+The Company is currently assessing the new standard and has identified the potential for application of the new standard to affect the accounting and presentation for the accrued royalty liability.
+The Company is currently quantifying the potential impact of the application of this new standard.